wormtable/wormtable/_sources/performance.txt

 We have saved a total of 8 bytes over the default schema by making these changes.
 This hardly seems worth the effort, but is in fact quite significant for two reasons.
-Firstly, every byte save per row really does count when we are storing millions of rows.
+Firstly, every byte we save per row really does count when we are storing millions of rows.
 Secondly, there are 205 genotypes in this VCF so we can make a saving of 1640 bytes by applying these changes to all of the relevant columns.